The Seattle Times has a fine profile and interview with rock-and-comedy star Carrie Brownstein of Portlandia.

 They’ve called her “the Northwest’s funny girl” in the article.
 That way both Seattle and Portland can claim her.
 She grew up in Seattle, you see, but these days is more closely associated with Portland, where she lives now and the subject of much fun-poking on Portlandia.

-Portlandia is the sketch comedy show on IFC Brownstein stars in with co-creator Fred Armisen.
+Portlandia is the sketch comedy show Brownstein stars in with co-creator Fred Armisen.
 Armisen is more famous as “that guy from Saturday Night Live who was briefly married to that gal from Mad Men.”
 (That would be Elisabeth Moss, by the way.)

 The Seattle Times interview is a good one, and, a lot like a Carrie Brownstein profile in The Oregonian from last December, the article portrays her as a pretty normal type, even though she’s a comedy star who oozes cool-rock street cred, thanks to her years in the band Sleater-Kinney.